Common Mistakes Made by Applicants

 It is the expectation of the Admissions Committee that applicants have at least some reasonable knowledge of the tenets and practice of osteopathic medicine.
 It is the applicant’s responsibility to conduct research on the topic.
-Another method that has been proven to be beneficial is spending time with a D.O. in practice.
+Another method that has been seen as beneficial is spending time with a D.O. in practice.

 Apparent Lack of Knowledge of the Medical Profession